Tux/Tie-Hash-DBD/doc/Tie-Array-DBD.md

     Defines the type of the fld field in the database table.
 The default is depending on the underlying database and most likely some kind of BLOB.

+- ro

+    Set handle to read-only for this tie.
+Useful when using existing tables or views than cannot be updated.

+    When attempting to alter data (add, delete, change) a warning is issued and the action is ignored.

 - str